TeeBee17/engineering-portfolio/README.md

 📁 `Infrastructure-as-Code (IaC)`
 ---

-### 16)Embedding Versioning + Safe Model Upgrades (Shadow Index + Promote/Rollback): A Repo that shows a production-style embedding/index upgrade workflow:
+### 16)Embedding Versioning + Safe Model Upgrades (Shadow Index + Promote/Rollback)
-Store documents in a source-of-truth DB (SQLite)** Build versioned embeddings + a FAISS index for each version (v1, v2, ...)
+A Repo that shows a production-style embedding/index upgrade workflow: Store documents in a source-of-truth DB (SQLite)**;
+Build versioned embeddings + a FAISS index for each version (v1, v2, ...); Run shadow evaluation against a golden query set;
-Run shadow evaluation against a golden query set Promote the new version if metrics pass, else rollback
+Promote the new version if metrics pass, else rollback

 Focus: Operational Excellence and Continous Improvement